decision-labs/spacialdb-devcenter/pages/Routing-Introduction.md

 By the end of this you will have a routing demo done.
 Check out: [[http://spacialdb-routing.heroku.com]].
 If you plan to deploy then before we start you need to know how to use it with [[Heroku]].

-## Importing road network data for routing
+## Getting the road network data

-Assuming you have created a database already you will need a utility called `osm2pgrouting`.
-This command-line tool can take data in OpenStreetMap XML format and load into a SpacialDB instance.
-Get it here: [[https://github.com/kashif/osm2pgrouting]] As of writing this the tool must be obtained from Kashif's github fork.
-After installing it we want to download some OSM format data.
-You can do this in two ways:
-1. visually using the [[http://openstreetmap.org]] website by selecting the region where you want to download the data from or
-2. the OSM XAPI to use `curl` or `wget`.
+We first want to download some OSM format data which we will convert into a network for routing.
+You can get this data in two ways:

 ### Using the openstreetmap.org website: